is-a-dev/docs/src/docs/domain-structure/index.md

   }
 }
 ```
-> [!NOTE]
-> Note: Please refer to the [frequently asked questions](https://is-a.dev/docs/faq/) for clarification on what or who we allow NS records for.
+Note: Please refer to the [frequently asked questions](https://is-a.dev/docs/faq/) for clarification on what or who we allow NS records for.
 If you want a example on what we want as the reasonings, you can [checkout this PR](https://github.com/is-a-dev/register/pull/16758).

 - **SRV** record: This must be a list of service records.
 Each record specifies the priority, weight, port, and target for a service on your domain.
 SRV records are often used for services such as VoIP, messaging, and more.
 ```json